TairYerniyazov/SimpleLanguageModel/README.md

       alt="Structure of the model (layers)">
 </p>

+While the text may not convey any meaningful message, it is evident that the model has grasped the fundamentals of forming coherent phrases, maintaining the correct grammatical structure and word relationships in some parts of the sentences.
+For instance, it appropriately combines articles with nouns and matches pronouns with verbs.
+However, it is crucial to note that the dataset used for training is relatively small.
+Furthermore, it's worth mentioning that when it comes to comprehending the basic connections between individual words in a sentence over extended distances, LSTM units fall short compared to transformers.

 ## Architecture

 Use the `show_structure` method to visualize the architecture of your WordRNN model, giving you insights into its layers and structure.